Investing

-Qualities of the Forex market that make it dangerous for your wallet:
+Qualities of the forex market that make it dangerous for your wallet:

 • It’s open 24 hours of the day (more opportunity for you to lose money) except on weekends